...

 The next consideration is where to place the breast implant – on top of or behind the muscle.
 In general, I prefer to place breast implants behind the muscle so that they are partially covered.
 I find the pectoralis muscle allows a smooth takeoff from the chest wall.
 If put directly on top of the muscle, the breasts can look like rounded balls on the chest which is a definite give-away.
 It is also my opinion that placing the implant under the muscle will, in the long run, have an impact on breast laxity.
 Also for older women that need breast cancer screening, it seems that behind the muscle placement is superior from a mammogram and ultrasound imaging point of view.
 A further advantage of the submuscular pocket is a lower rate of capsular contracture.

 But it is not all perfect with the submuscular placement of implants.
-The negatives of the submuscular pocket is that it may create “winking” on animation or flexing of the pectoralis muscle.
-Implant migration and displacement is also more likely in this pocket.
+The negatives of the submuscular pocket is that it may create “winking” or animation and flexing of the pectoralis muscle.

 Dual-Plane Technique